elliesgithub/data-analytics-power-bi-report762/README.md

 Geography Hierarchy
 ![Goegraphy Hierarchy]("C:\Users\Ellie\Pictures\Screenshots\Screenshot%202024-01-11%20172047.png")

-## 3. Setup Report
+## Setup Report
 This step was quick but needed for the later steps.
-Inn the report view 4 separate pages were made:
+In the report view 4 separate pages were made:
 1. Executive Summary
 2. Customer Detail
 3. Product Detail